Game of Thrones season 8 finale recap: Rising from the ashes

 Jon goes to see him.
 (This is an insular, linear episode, with one scene following the story of the previous one, which is strange for Game of Thrones.)
 Jon, who is now absolutely incapable of reading a person, is still on Team Daenerys.
 Her best friend and her dragon both got killed, he says.
 How could she not be a little fiery?

 "You love her," Tyrion says.
 "I love her too... not as successfully as you."
-I guess that explains that scene in season 7 when Tyrion looks on thirstily as Jon enters Daenerys' cabin.
+I guess that explains that scene in season 7 when Tyrion looks on with tremendous thirst as Jon enters Daenerys' cabin.
 (That's not a gross euphemism, they were on a ship!)

-"No, but you do," Tyrion replies, "and you have to choose now."
+"No, but you do," Tyrion exclaims, "and you have to choose now."

 People love talking smack about Game of Thrones, but this was an A+ scene.
 HBO, if you end up remaking the season, please leave this scene in.